Evaluation

 This is an advanced topic.
 You don't need to know the details of how the evaluation loop works, unless you're interested in extending the standard library and providing your own function definitions.

-Each identifier (name of symbol or function) is bound to a definition within
+Each symbol is bound to a definition within a lexical scope during

 or ce.parse()